 30. They let you be yourself without criticism

-Red Flags That Pretend to Be Green
+Red Flags That Pretend To Be Green

-Cultural & Gender Nuances in Online Interest
+Cultural & Gender Nuances In Online Interest

 Not all signs look the same across cultures or genders.
 For example: